How many hours should I book my Wedding Photographer for? | Detail Photos | Wedding Planning | Saving Money

 Most couples don't end up printing or hanging photos of prep in their home.

-The past few years have found more and more couples asking themselves what they will be doing with prep photos later and opting for 6 hour or 8 hour photography coverage.
+The past few years have found more couples asking themselves what they will be doing with prep photos later and opting for 6 hours or 8 hours of photography coverage.

 Many photographers and brides-to-be agree that there are only so many photos that can be taken of hair and makeup and the late night party before they start to look the same - some couples ponder whether they even want professional evidence of late night shenanigans.

 Depending on your crew, vibe and style there can be fantastic candid moments during morning prep - it can also be an excellent time to build rapport between your photographer friends, and family - but for some couples this part of the day is less than magical and doesn't require professional documentation.